kammitama5/kammitama5.github.io/_posts/2018-7-1-Sunday-July-1st.md

   as that is more demanding right now.
 - My GSoC mentors also committed to doing more pair-programming with me, which I think is really awesome.
 So that will be during the week (Mon through Friday typically).
 I'm really thankful for that.
-- Some PL people said they'd help me and want to see me succeed!
-PL people are pretty cool :D
+- Some famous PL people said they'd help me and want to see me succeed!
+PL people are pretty cool They're like family! :D

 ## Thoughts